We will email you the download link.

 For over 60% of customers, long wait times for a resolution is the most frustrating part of customer service.

-Thus, you should track the average time it takes your support agents to respond to a ticket after it was opened.
+Thus, you should track the average time it takes your support agents to respond to a ticket after it is opened.

 Of course, using Slack over email already gives you a competitive edge since you can technically get back to your customer faster.
 Even so, you should strive to improve your scores since it leads to higher customer satisfaction.